mitranim/prax/docs/scripts/views/overview.md

 manage the lifecycle of immutable data.

 Problem: coordinating async activities that depend on multiple conditions.
-Example: loading user profile when authorised, evicting it when deauthorised, and reloading it if the user has changed.
+Example: loading user profile when authorized, evicting it when deauthorized, and reloading it if the user has changed.
 It's even harder to write asynchronous code that may start an activity, then _restart_ or _change_ it when the conditions change.